 Delivering better quality 1 POINT - for applications that meet the minimum stocking density eligibility criteria for this option, which is: • 1,600 stems/hectare at initial planting 3 POINTS - for applications that deliver more than the minimum stocking density eligibility criteria for this option, which is: • 10 per cent of the area within the scheme boundary planted at 3,000 stems/hectare 5 POINTS - for applications that are well in excess of the minimum stocking density eligibility criteria for this option, which is: • 20 per cent of the area within the scheme boundary planted at 3,000 stems/hectare Delivery of good practice 1 POINT - for applications which meet the minimum relevant industry standards, but do not deliver any of the benefits detailed below.
-3 POINTS - for applications that meet one of the criteria detailed below: • applications which demonstrate that you have liaised with consultees, communities and neighbours, prior to the scheme being submitted and addressed, where possible, any points they may have raised 5 POINTS - for applications that meet one of the criteria detailed below: • applications which clearly demonstrate that you have thoroughly assessed the site conditions and propose the most appropriate management techniques to minimise the impacts to the environment.
-This must be beyond what you might be compelled to do within the conditions of the contract or recognised as an industry standard practice Or • applications which are community owned, led, or supported and clearly demonstrate the delivery of significant benefits to the local community such as designed landscape Value for money Applications where the cost of ancillary eligible capital supporting works, for example fencing, gates, tree shelters, bracken control, are: 1 POINT - more than 30 per cent of the total capital cost for initial planting.
-Example for 1 point Core capital item: Initial planting 25 hectares Native Downy Birch = £46,000 Ancillary capital items: Deer Fence: 3,200 metres x £6.80 = £21,760 Deer Gate: 2 x £172 = £344 Ancillary costs as a percentage of total grant sought: £22,104 \div £46,000 = 48% 6 POINTS - less than 30 per cent of the total capital cost for initial planting.
+3 POINTS - for applications that meet one of the criteria detailed below: • applications which demonstrate that you have liaised with consultees, communities and neighbours, prior to the scheme being submitted and addressed, where possible, any points they may have raised 5 POINTS - for applications that meet one of the criteria detailed below: applications which clearly demonstrate that you have thoroughly assessed the site conditions and propose the most appropriate management techniques to minimise the impacts to the environment.
+This must be beyond what you might be compelled to do within the conditions of the contract or recognised as an industry standard practice Or • applications which are community owned, led, or supported and clearly demonstrate the delivery of significant benefits to the local community such as designed landscape Applications where the cost of ancillary eligible capital supporting works, for example fencing, gates, tree shelters, bracken control, are: 1 POINT - more than 30 per cent of the total capital cost for initial planting.
+Example for 1 point Core capital item: Initial planting 25 hectares Native Downy Birch = £46,000 Ancillary capital items: Deer Fence: 3,200 metres x £6.80 = £21,760 Deer Gate: 2 x £172 = £344 Ancillary costs as a percentage of total grant sought: $\pounds 22,104 \div \pounds 46,000 = 48\%$ 6 POINTS - less than 30 per cent of the total capital cost for initial planting.
 10 POINTS - less than 10 per cent of the total capital cost for initial planting.
-Supplementary point - additional benefit 1 POINT - will be awarded, as an additional point, where:

-• applications are in an area identified as 'preferred' within the relevant Forestry and Woodland Strategy (or equivalent)

-Previous versions

-Previous versions of this page

-Download guidance

-Click 'Download this page' to create a printable version of this guidance you can save or print out.
+Supplementary point - additional benefit 1 POINT - will be awarded, as an additional point, where: applications are in an area identified as 'preferred' within the relevant Forestry and Woodland Strategy (or equivalent) Recent changes Section Change Previous text New text Species selection Addition of PDF with a list of tree species codes to be used.
+Tree species codes (PDF) Previous versions Previous versions of this page Download guidance Click 'Download this page' to create a printable version of this guidance you can save or print out.